ciaraosull/project-1-mindfulness/README.md

 * It also gives the user a brief summary of what this website is about and directs them to scroll or use the navigation bar for the rest of the content on the site.

 * The background colour used was the dark gray to keep consistancy throughout the site with the header and footer.
-The font is whote for contrast and again consistancy with the rest of the site.
+The font is white for contrast and again consistancy with the rest of the site.

 * The text and the image are over lapped slightly for visual appeal and uniqness to taxt and image side-by-side.